 We engaged discussions on how to tailor information management solutions to a given context, scale, phase or funding; while also paying attention to key stakes in the sector such as responsible data practices, capacity-building, interoperability of data & systems, or user-friendly and human-centred tool design.

 Take a look at the 2018 GeOnG agenda!

 A Variety of Sessions & a Few Novelties

 The GeOnG traditionally opens with a plenary session about the main theme of the conference in order to build a general framework for debate for the whole event.
 During the three-day event, the participants can then take part in roundtables to discuss current stakes in the sector, in workshops enabling them to get trained in the use of new tools, and in short-length sessions serving as platforms for project initiators to present their ideas and share best practices.

-This year, we also intend to organize a fail fest as part of the GeOnG with the understanding that if not all failures are good to share, some should actually be put forward and discussed so all humanitarian actors can learn and find their own path to successful solutions and adequate practices.
-Additionally, we will also put a special emphasis on networking during the 2018 GeOnG forum.
+This year, we also organized a fail fest as part of the GeOnG with the understanding that if not all failures are good to share, some should actually be put forward and discussed so all humanitarian actors can learn and find their own path to successful solutions and adequate practices.
+Additionally, we also put a special emphasis on networking during the 2018 GeOnG forum.

 Open Call for Suggestions: Submit your Ideas for the Program!

-For the first time, CartONG has decided to launch an Open Call for Suggestions in order to gather recommendations and ideas for the program of this year’s edition.
-Please note that the open call is now closed.
+For the first time, CartONG decided to launch an Open Call for Suggestions in order to gather recommendations and ideas for the 2018 GeOnG program.
+The open call was closed in July 2018.

 Discover below the poster of the 2018 GeOnG Forum: